Balancing Between Competing Goals of Growth and Cost Containment

-Summer 2017 has been three months centered on innovation.
-Our webinar in June focused on using innovation as a tactic in balancing between competing goals of growth (e.g. customer satisfaction) and cost containment (e.g. efficiency).
+A while back we hosted a webinar focused on using innovation as a tactic in balancing between competing goals of growth (e.g. customer satisfaction) and cost containment (e.g. efficiency).

-Plus, so much of our focus with executive clients this year has been around how to create purposeful innovation — rather than falling into the trap of innovating for the “cool” factor.
+At the time, so much of our focus with executive clients had been around how to create purposeful innovation rather than falling into the trap of innovating for the “cool” factor.

 All c-level leaders want to innovate when it contributes to the bottom line and improves market position.
 But, how can you “keep the lights on” while you build a culture of innovation and test out new products, new processes, or new business models?

 It comes down to bridging the gap between innovation strategy and business results.

 Innovation Needs a Business “Sponsor” and a Framework